JKHeadley/rest-hapi/README.md

  }
 ```

-If I later update that user's email the document could then look like:
+If I later update that user's email then an additional query might return:

 ```json
  {